DaraHoy/building-a-mean-app/angular-walkthrough-annotated.md

 ### [Adds Redirect to Root Route](https://github.com/ga-wdi-exercises/whenpresident/commit/f1d4585aa70a0ee76ec7b4f960123f3aac0fd476)

-Continuing with the work with our app's routes, we need a way to redirect any request not defined in our app's states to a default state
+Continuing with the work with our app's routes, we need a way to redirect any request not defined in our app's states to a default state.

 **Questions**: